ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 correct any oversights before students can encounter them.

-You also use edX Insights to validate the grading configuration, and to proofread the display names, accessibility labels, and text that identify graded assignment types, assignments, problems, questions, and answers.
+You also use edX Insights to validate the grading configuration, and to proofread the display names, accessible labels, and text that identify graded assignment types, assignments, problems, questions, and answers.

-.. show examples like every subsection with a quiz is named Quiz, no accessibility label for a problem -- also useful to show LMS?
+.. show examples like every subsection with a quiz is named Quiz, no accessible label for a problem -- also useful to show LMS?

 .. _Randomization: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/creating_content/create_problem.html#randomization